 The power of surveys

 Gathering data through surveys is the most direct way to gain actionable insights that will improve your employee experience.
-As you can tell from the quite extensive, yet by no means exhaustive, list of drivers, there is no way one survey can cover all of them.
+As you can tell from the list of drivers, there is no way one survey can cover all of them.
 There are different types of surveys that will help you gather the information you actually need to improve the individual drivers of engagement.
 Let’s have a look at some examples.